-Blog: Expensive employee – how to avoid them
+Blog: Expensive employees – how to avoid them

 It is a Category 3 employee.
 The trick is to spot them and eliminate them during the recruitment process.
 My best advice is to use an Assessment Matrix.
-But, first of all, what is an expensive employee?
+Firstly, what is an expensive employee?